ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 </p>

 <p align="justify">
-The researchers also studied the double vibration modes of the twisted graphene, and came to the following conclusions: (1)the phonons in the valley are concentrated at the Γ point, while the phonon of double resonance outside the valley is near the K point;(2)the wave vectors of the different phonons of the double resonance Raman both are concentrated at the Γ point and K point of high symmetry; (3)under different excitation energies of light, the wave vector of the double resonance will change;(4)under the double resonance Raman, the defect peak needs to be activated to appear.
-[16]</p>
+The researchers also studied the double vibration modes of the twisted graphene, and came to the following conclusions: (1)the phonons in the valley are concentrated at the Γ point, while the phonon of double resonance outside the valley is near the K point;(2)the wave vectors of the different phonons of the double resonance Raman both are concentrated at the Γ point and K point of high symmetry; (3)under different excitation energies of light, the wave vector of the double resonance will change;(4)under the double resonance Raman, the defect peak needs to be activated to appear. <a id = "ref16"></a>[16]</p>

 <p align="justify">
 In the latest twisted Raman research, the researchers based on the principle that the electronic energy level structure of twisted graphene can achieve a low-energy Van Hove singularity through layer coupling.
 By adjusting the stacking angle of the twisted graphene, thereby modulating the third-order optical nonlinearity.
 Third-Harmonic Generation (THG) efficiency is greatly improved when the energy gap of the van Hove singularity matches the three-phonon resonance frequency of the incident light.
-Compared with the modulation of single-layer graphene, the efficiency of gate-controlled THG is enhanced by 60 times, and it has broad application prospects in tunable nonlinear optical devices.
-[17]</p>
+Compared with the modulation of single-layer graphene, the efficiency of gate-controlled THG is enhanced by 60 times, and it has broad application prospects in tunable nonlinear optical devices. <a id = "ref17"></a>[17]</p>

 #### Phonon mode study of twisted molybdenum sulfide(MoS2)
 <p align="justify">